memez-michalek/memez-michalek/README.md

 I've also gained some expierience in SQL databases such as POSTGRESQL and non-sql databases such as MongoDb.
 I'm also familiar with redis.

 - 🔭 I’m currently working on Decentralized market place site
-- 🌱 I’m currently learning: "next-js"
+- 🌱 I’m currently learning: "design patterns"
 - 📫 How to reach me: email: michal_lesniowski_praca@protonmail.com